mindfulbits/canifish/docs/app-logic.md

 - Turbidity between 8 and 9 NTU for past hour
 - Streamflow (ft³/s) between 1000 ft³/s and 3000 ft³/s for past hour
 - Temperature (°F) between 40 and 45 or 65 and 67
-- Buford Dam Generation < 5 MW is not active or was recorded within the last 4 hours

 class = poor